-- (4) The number of ultimate users who were prescribed a controlled substance by two or more practitioners. - (5) The number of ultimate users to whom a prescription was dispensed in more than one county. - (6) The categories of practitioners prescribing controlled substances and the number of prescriptions authorized by each category of practitioner.
-For the purpose of this subdivision, medical doctors, surgeons, palliative care practitioners, oncologists and other practitioners specializing in oncology, pain management practitioners, practitioners who specialize in hematology, including the treatment of sickle cell disease, and practitioners who specialize in treating substance use disorder shall be treated as distinct categories of practitioners. - (7) Any other data deemed appropriate and requested by the Joint Legislative Oversight Committee on Health and Human Services, the North Carolina Medical Board, the North Carolina Board of Nursing, the North Carolina Dental Board, the North Carolina Veterinary Medical Board, or the North Carolina Board of Pharmacy."
+- (6) The categories of practitioners prescribing controlled substances and the number of prescriptions authorized by each category of practitioner.
+For the purpose of this subdivision, medical doctors, surgeons, palliative care practitioners, oncologists and other practitioners specializing in oncology, pain management practitioners, practitioners who specialize in hematology, including the treatment of sickle cell disease, and practitioners who specialize in treating substance use disorder shall be treated as distinct categories of practitioners. - (7) Any other data deemed appropriate and requested by the Joint Legislative Oversight Committee on Health and Human Services, the North Carolina Medical Board, the North Carolina Board of Podiatry Examiners, the North Carolina Board of Nursing, the North Carolina Dental Board, the North Carolina Veterinary Medical Board, or the North Carolina Board of Pharmacy."

-SECTION 13.(a) Section 12F.16(h) of Session Law 2015-241 reads as rewritten:
+SECTION 13.(a) Section 12F.16(h) of S.L.
+2015-241 reads as rewritten:

-"SECTION 12F.16.(h) The Department of Health and Human Services, Division of Mental Health, Developmental Disabilities, and Substance Abuse Services (DHHS), shall continue to work toward establishing interstate connectivity for the Controlled Substances Reporting System (CSRS) established under G.S.
-90-113.73.
-DHHS shall apply for grant funding from the National Association of Boards of Pharmacy to establish the connection to PMP InterConnect.interstate connectivity for the CSRS.
-The Department shall request forty thousand thirty-five dollars (\$40,035) to establish the initial interface for PMP InterConnectinterstate connectivity for the CSRS and thirty thousand dollars (\$30,000) for two years of ongoing interstate connectivity service, maintenance, and support for PMP InterConnect in order to create interstate connectivity for the drug monitoring program as required by subdivision (2) of subsection (f) of this section.support."
+"SECTION 12F.16.(h) DHHS shall apply for grant funding from the National Association of Boards of Pharmacy to establish the connection to PMP InterConnect.
+The Department shall request forty thousand thirty-five dollars (\$40,035) to establish the initial interface for PMP InterConnect and thirty thousand dollars (\$30,000) for two years of ongoing service, maintenance, and support for PMP InterConnect in order to create interstate connectivity for the drug monitoring program as required by subdivision (2) of subsection (f) of this section.
+The Department of Health and Human Services, Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, shall continue to work toward establishing interstate connectivity for the Controlled Substances Reporting System established under G.S.
+90-113.73."

-SECTION 13.(b) Section 12F.16(i)(3) of Session Law 2015-241 reads as rewritten:
+SECTION 13.(b) Section 12F.16(i)(3) of S.L.
+2015-241 reads as rewritten:

-"(3) For the 2015-2016 fiscal year, the sum of forty thousand thirty-five dollars (\$40,035) shall be used to establish the initial interface for PMP InterConnect, interstate connectivity for the CSRS, as required by subdivision (2) of subsection (f) of this section.
+"(3) For the 2015-2016 fiscal year, the sum of forty thousand thirty-five dollars (\$40,035) shall be used to establish the initial interface for PMP InterConnect, as required by subdivision (2) of subsection (f) of this section.
 This amount shall be adjusted or eliminated if DHHS is successful in obtaining grant awards or identifying other allowable receipts for this purpose.
 If receipts are used for this purpose, this nonrecurring appropriation shall revert to the General Fund.
-Upon receipt of any grant funding used for this purpose or upon identification of other allowable receipts for this purpose, DHHS shall reimburse the General Fund for the costs associated with establishing interstate connectivity for the CSRS.
-The reimbursement amount shall be limited to the amount of any grant funding received by DHHS for this purpose plus the amount of any allowable receipts used by DHHS for this purpose, but shall not exceed the amount of the nonrecurring funds appropriated in this section."
+The Department of Health and Human Services, Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, shall continue to work toward establishing interstate connectivity for the Controlled Substances Reporting System established under G.S.
+90-113.73."